Alexandru-Vasilica/laborator-rn-2024/Lab11/report.md

 - Episilon greedy exploration, with gradual decay of epsilon
 - Using the Adam optimizer for parameter updates
 - Xavier initialization for the weights of the neural network
+- A target network which is updated every 100 steps for more stable training

 In order to improve the training time, CUDA was used to train the neural network on the GPU.